ibmendoza/go-examples/docs/whymessaging.md

 - publish/subscribe
 - survey (ask a group a question)

-With NSQ, you can use publish/subscribe only but then, NSQ has a built-in broadcasting and load-balancing of all topics and channels among participating nodes.
+With NSQ, you can use publish/subscribe only but then, NSQ has built-in broadcasting and load-balancing of all topics and channels among participating nodes.

-With Iris and NSQ, you can write clients using its respective protocol.
+With Iris and NSQ, you can write your own client library following its respective protocol besides those already available.

 **How do we represent data so that it can be read between different architectures?
 Do we enforce a particular encoding for data types?
 To what extent is this the job of the messaging system rather than a higher layer?**